 WHOOM.
 FLASH.
 Ozone Smell and ringing ears, ‘What the funk was that?’ you cry out?, well, it was a microwave guided 80mm solid core Sabot Missile hitting your forward armour, and passing right through it I answer…

 When a Vehicle takes a Heavy Weapon hit, and fails to save, they immediately become ‘damaged’.
 This does not always mean half the Vehicle is destroyed.
-It means the computer goes down, the engine stops, the vehicle rocks from the impact, the crew are rag dolled around the vehicles interior, but you’re no necessarily hearing the choir of angels yet…
+It means the computer goes down, the engine stops, the vehicle rocks from the impact, the crew are rag dolled around the vehicles interior, the small air freshener tree has it’s string broken, but you’re no necessarily hearing the choir of angels yet…

 When you are damaged, check your unit profile, under Damage Capacity it will tell you how many hits you can take before you have the status ‘damaged’, this is called the vehicles Damage Capacity.